-Leverage this opportunity to showcase work to small team of leading design professionals who will critique, validate and offer perspective on your process and final pieces.
-Participants and winners are will be featured on Core77 through out the year.
+Leverage this opportunity to showcase work to a small team of leading design professionals who will critique, validate and offer perspective on your process and final pieces.
+Participants and winners will be featured on Core77 through out the year.

 From a portfolio ready piece to a job offer, participants in the Core77 Design Awards always walk away with more.
 Many of our winners receive inquiries into their work, collaborative invitations and other professional opportunities as a result of the Awards program exposure.

 We offer awards in 14 categories to ensure that no corner of the design world is left unexplored.
 Our dedicated student sections in 13 of the 14 total categories demonstrate our commitment to student work.

 In addition to the beloved standards, you’ll find several progressive design categories that are analogous to the diversity of today’s design disciplines.
 Across all categories we offer a distinction to both Professional and Student entries, with the exception of Design Education Initiatives (Professional only).